micbay/RaceTimerAndController/README.md

   #include "localSettings.h"
   ```
-- Finally, in the newly created `localSettings.h`, uncomment and make changes to the desired setting values.
+- Finally, in the newly created `localSettings.h`, uncomment and make changes to the desired parameters.

 Your new `localSettings.h` file is included in the .gitignore list and will not be overwritten when downloading subsequent `RaceTimerAndController.ino` updates in the future.
 In this way your local changes will be preserved while still getting the latest controller base code.

-However, one will still need to re-uncomment the localSettings.h include line in `defalutSettings.h` after any updates.
-If this line was uncommented by default, those who download the main repository for the first time will have compiling issues because the `localSettings.h` file will not exist yet.
-It is felt that it would be more confusing for a new user to download code that won't compile by default, than to force existing, more experienced users, to remember to uncomment again, after an update to get their local settings back.
+>***NOTE** - After downloading new version of the base code, users will need to re-uncomment the `#include "localSettings.h"` line in `defalutSettings.h`.*

+> *If this line was left uncommented by default, those who download the main repository for the first time will have compiling issues because the `localSettings.h` file will not exist yet.
+It is felt that it would be more confusing for a new user to download code that won't compile, than to force existing, more experienced users, to remember to uncomment their local overwritten `defaultSettings.h` after an update.*